Steps to secure a Land Patent:

 We present the following in the hope that you will educate yourself with the truth and prepare yourself to stand, as our forefathers and the founding fathers of this nation did, with your Land, Liberty and Rights intact.

 The Land Patent is the Title to land (and to the property appurtenant to the land when the land patent is issued).
 By definition a Land Patent is the only form of proof of absolute title to land in the United States of America.
 “A patent is the highest evidence of title and is conclusive as against the government and all claiming under junior patents or titles” U.S. v.
 Stone 2 US 525.
 The patented “grant of land is a public law standing on the statute books of the State, and is notice to every subsequent purchaser under any conflicting sale made afterward.”
 Wineman v.
 Gastrell 2 U.S. App.
-581. “State statutes that give less authoritative ownership of title than the patent can not even be brought into federal court” Langdon v.
-Sherwood, 124 U.S. 74, 81.
+581. “Congress has the sole power to declare the dignity and effect of titles emanating from the United States; and the whole legislation of the Federal Government, in reference to the public lands, declares the patent the superior and conclusive evidence of legal title;” Langdon v.
+Sherwood, 124 U.S. 74, 84.
 Land patents are granted to the named party and to their heirs and assigns forever.
 Therefore, to secure ownership of land you must have a proper chain of title secured to your acceptance of a properly assigned underlying land patent; or you could lose your land in a land contest.
 The following steps are the steps we follow to secure documents to accomplish this.
 We use our copyrighted forms which we cannot publish here because there are so many unscrupulous and/or ignorant people that would use these forms incorrectly and thus, possibly jeopardize their effectiveness.
 Therefore, our forms are only available from Team Law directly.
 The following steps are the steps we would follow to perfect our Title to land:

 - First, as a landowner we must have evidence of our right to the land (that is to say: a Warranty Deed, a well supported Quitclaim Deed, a legally and lawfully documented Assignment, Inheritance, etc.).
 In any land rights battle, the complete chain of title is necessary to win; so, we always secure the entire chain of documents from the patent (the Title itself) to the present; such a chain of title perfects the Title for our own records.